 - The entire second half of Thank You, Jeeves.
 Where to even begin?

 - Bertie and Sir Roderick Glossop do the "Enemy Mine" thing and find out that they have more in common than they thought.
 Pretty soon they're inviting each other over for lunch!

-Jeeves rescues Bertie repeatedly despite the fact that he's no longer technically working for him (and therefore has no reason to), cumulating in a Crowning Moment Of Awesome which leads to Bertie crying Tears of Joy and declaring, "Jeeves … there is none like you, none."
+- Jeeves rescues Bertie repeatedly despite the fact that he's no longer technically working for him (and therefore has no reason to), culminating in a Moment of Awesome which leads to Bertie crying Tears of Joy and declaring, "Jeeves there is none like you, none."

 - Bertie makes a fool of himself to save everyone—not because they did anything to deserve it, but because he's Bertie Wooster and that's what he does.
 Jeeves: "It is a far, far better thing that you do than you have ever done."